Do you want to capture spur-of-the-moment photos on your smartphone…

 No matter where you are on your Pixel, the camera will immediately open.

-And you’ll be ready to capture some amazing shots.
+And you’ll be ready to capture some remarkable shots.

 If this setting isn’t working on your Pixel, you might have to do a bit of setup.